PaulFrankling/proper_clobber/README.md

     * I want to be able to view my personal profile.
     * I want to be able to save default delivery details to skip the process of adding them in on a second order.
     * I want to be able to update my default delivery details.
-    * I want to be able to view my order history.
+    * I want to be able to view previous orders in the order history.

 * As the store owner: